Adaptive Bitrate Streaming: What it Is and How the ABR Algorithm Works [2022 Update]

 How to Do Adaptive Bitrate Streaming

 For broadcasters looking to offer adaptive bitrate streaming, a number of decisions need to be made around streaming protocols, bitrates, and video players.
+Here are the decisions you need to make in order to offer adaptive bit streaming to your viewers.

 Which Streaming Protocol Should I Use?